We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 City life is often romanticized.
 Books, television and movies have presented it as bursting from the seams with adventure, culture and a wealth of possibilities.
 Making it big in the big city has been a mantra for young people for decades, and not without good reason.
 But realistically, not everyone is going to enjoy the hustle and bustle of an urban environment.
 How do you decide whether you should be living in a big city?

 It’s time to step back and take a careful look at your options.
-Like everything else, living in the city has advantages and disadvantages.
+Like everything else, there are several advantages and disadvantages of living in a big city.
 Some are logistical, like expenses and housing.
-Otheres are deeply personal — in which environment are you the happiest?
-If you’re considering a move to a big city, we’ll walk you through some things you should know as you move forward.
+Others are deeply personal — family connections, job opportunities, sports teams, the list goes on.

 Advantages of Living in the City